-The Company intends to market the Red Carpet collection to households with annual income of \$100,000 and greater and the Day-to-Night collection to households with income of \$60,000 to \$100,000.
+We intend to market the Red Carpet collection to households with annual income of \$100,000 and greater and the Day-to-Night collection to households with income of \$60,000 to \$100,000.

 Demand for the industry's products is largely driven by the needs and preferences of consumers, along with variations in the level of disposable income allocated toward their purchases.
-The Company intends to eventually also capitalize on fashion market opportunities by having a lower price point silver jewelry collection.
+We intend to eventually also capitalize on fashion market opportunities by having a lower price point silver jewelry collection.

-The Company intends to focus its marketing initiatives on: (1) Business-to-Consumer ("B2C") marketing to attract customers to the reignsapphires.com website, (2) Businessto-Business ("B2B") marketing and sales efforts, to establish distribution partners such as high-end fashion retailers, and eventually (3) building a strong retail presence to market the products directly to consumers on a retail level.
-The Company intends to initially focus marketing efforts in the U.S. and upon encountering three years of year on year growth in the U.S. with online, wholesale, and retail sales, the Company intends to expand its marketing efforts internationally.
+We intend to focus our marketing initiatives on: (1) Business-to-Consumer ("B2C") marketing to attract customers to the reignsapphires.com website, (2) Business-to-Business ("B2B") marketing and sales efforts, to establish distribution partners such as high-end fashion retailers, and eventually (3) building a strong retail presence to market the products directly to consumers on a retail level.
+We intend to initially focus marketing efforts in the U.S. and upon encountering three years of year on year growth in the U.S. with online, wholesale, and retail sales, we intend to expand our marketing efforts internationally.

-The Company intends to attract retail customers to the reignsapphires.com website by spreading awareness of the company and its offerings by engaging the services of a digital marketing specialist and social media specialist.
-The company also intends to hire a publicist as well as a marketing and branding specialist to manage print advertising campaigns and seasonal promotional activities.
-The Company intends to identify ideal locations for retail flagship stores that contain a large volume of walk-by traffic in communities with upper income residents.
+We intend to attract retail customers to the reignsapphires.com website by spreading awareness of the company and its offerings by engaging the services of a digital marketing specialist and social media specialist.
+We also intend to hire a publicist as well as a marketing and branding specialist to manage print advertising campaigns and seasonal promotional activities.
+We intend to identify ideal locations for retail flagship stores that contain a large volume of walk-by traffic in communities with upper income residents.

-The Company intends to form limited wholesale partnerships with retailers to sell the products at their retail boutiques, the benefit to Reign Sapphires is the promotion of the Company brand at the consumer level until we are in a position to open our own flagship stores.
-Prior to launching the Company's sales campaign, the Company intends to develop and use association strategy to identify appropriate and strategic partners for co-marketing opportunities.
+We intend to form limited wholesale partnerships with retailers to sell the products at their retail boutiques, the benefit to Reign Sapphires is the promotion of our brand at the consumer level until we are in a position to open our own flagship stores.
+Prior to launching our sales campaign, we intend to develop and use association strategy to identify appropriate and strategic partners for co-marketing opportunities.